A survey on knowledge-enhanced multimodal learning: Multimodal representation learning

 Generative NLP models have demonstrated impressive results in recent literature.
 GPT-2 \cite{gpt2} is pre-trained on a very large dataset (40GB of text data from over 8 million documents) and utilizes 1.5 billion parameters in order to construct a powerful language model.
 GPT-3 \cite{gpt3} is an AR language model of 175 billion parameters which achieves zero-shot, one-shot and few-shot capabilities.
 It is able of synthesizing results in a human-like level, so that writing articles or code in some programming language, learning and reusing new words, unscramble words and other tasks can be realized indistinguishably to humans.
 T5 \cite{t5} introduces a unified format where both inputs and outputs are text.
 Without changing the model architecture, the hyperparameters or the loss function, T5 generates text to address tasks such as question answering, text summarization, machine translation, as well as classification tasks.
 BART \cite{bart} utilizes a bidirectional encoder, enabling attention from both left and right directions, and an autoregressive (unidirectional) decoder, which allows attending to past tokens only.
 It is able to handle generative tasks such as question-answering, text summarization, conditional text generation, mask filling, and also classification tasks.
+ChatGPT \cite{chatgpt} (based on the GPT-3.5 architecture) represents a significant advancement in generative NLP compared to its predecessors, thanks to its ability to generate coherent and contextually relevant text across various domains.
+With its large model size (175 billion parameters), improved training techniques, and enhanced contextual understanding, ChatGPT sets a new standard for natural language generation, enabling more engaging and human-like interactions.
+Overall, the surge of Large Language Models (LLM) has enabled a plethora of architectures for language generation, including GPT-4 \cite{gpt4}, LLaMA/LLaMa 2 \cite{touvron2023llama, touvron2023llama2}, Vicuna \cite{vicuna2023}, Falcon \cite{almazrouei2023falcon}, Mistral \cite{jiang2023mistral}, Mixtral, \cite{jiang2024mixtral}, Gemini \cite{team2023gemini} among others.

-As for text encodings for VL models, BERT \cite{bert} has become a golden standard for several transformer-based approaches, while fewer implementations utilize variants such as RoBERTa \cite{roberta}.
+As for text encodings for VL models, BERT \cite{bert} has become a gold standard for several transformer-based approaches, while fewer implementations utilize variants such as RoBERTa \cite{roberta}.
 GPT2 \cite{gpt2}, T5 \cite{t5} and BART \cite{bart} have also served as language encoders.